Routines

 In Practice:

-Similar to a Quick Transfer, a User can select a One Time Transfer, specifying the amount that they would like to transfer, where the Transfer should be deposited, and when it should start.
-Once the scheduled time arrives, the Routine will run, checking the balance of the Source Account before initiating the Transfer to ensure that no accounts are overdrawn.
+A User can select a One Time Transfer, specifying the amount that they would like to transfer and where the Transfer should be deposited.
+The Routine will run once created, checking the balance of the Source Account before initiating the Transfer to ensure that no accounts are overdrawn.

 Routine Specific Parameters Required: